sqlity-net/dataplatform-devops-exercises/Module1-Exercise1/README.md

    1. Once those values are updated, first uncheck the "Close on exit" checkbox and then check the "Use Output window" checkbox.

-      :warning: The order in which you do this matters. :warning:
+      :warning: The order in which you do this matters.

    1. Before you click [OK], confirm that no other checkboxes are ticked.